-Registered Education Providers (R.E.P.s) are organisations that have been approved by the Project Management Institute that offers project management training.
-You should enroll in a training course on PMP® as they provide you with study material, and educate you on the best practices for PMP® exam preparation.
-Moreover, they give the 35 contact hours’ training certificate, which is a necessity for you to be eligible for the PMP® exam.
+Registered Education Providers (R.E.P.s) are organizations that have been approved by the Project Management Institute that offers project management training.
+You should enroll in a training course on PMP® as they provide you with study material and educate you on the best practices for PMP exam prep online.
+Moreover, they give the 35 contact hours’ training certificates, which is a necessity for you to be eligible for the PMP® exam.

-Prepare a study plan that will help you prepare and cover all the activities needed for your PMP® Certification.
+Prepare a study plan that will help you prepare and cover all the activities required for the best PMP certification.
 It is recommended that you break your study sessions into smaller time frames and plan it in a way that includes all the major things like reading the PMBOK® Guide, studying various materials, practicing various mock tests, etc.

 No matter what preparation tool or resource you use, it is always recommended to study from the PMBOK® Guide.
 Along with it, you can also review study materials that are provided by different R.E.P.s and reputable organizations.
 It will help you prepare well for your examination.

 Before taking any exam, it is always advised to take up mock tests as they act as an indicator for your readiness to take the examination.
 You should take mock tests so that you know where you lack in your project management knowledge.
 Once you have done that, you can focus on the topics or areas where you lag and work on them.